-The NHC has so far only identified two local cases in China that are linked to the B.1.1.7 strain first discovered in the UK.
-The public health authority contends that existing Chinese vaccines would still help keep infection rates low since quarantine and testing at airports and border checkpoints can largely keep the new mutated variants at bay.
+The NHC has so far only identified two local cases in China that are linked to the B.1.1.7 strain first discovered in the England.
+The public health authority contends that existing Chinese vaccines would still help keep infection rates low since quarantine and testing at airports and border checkpoints can largely keep out the new mutated variants.

 NHC deputy director Zeng Yixin told a State Council press briefing on Covid-19 on Wednesday that as of this week about 22.76 million doses had been given to 11.38 million people across the nation prioritized for immunization.
 He said that almost 40 million would receive their jabs by the Chinese New Year, which falls on February 12.

 Meanwhile, Beijing’s municipal authority is determined to apply more test requirements on arrivals and recovered patients before they can enter or travel around the capital.

 The Beijing News reported that about 1,200 pupils and staff at an elementary school in Beijing’s Daxing district had been ordered to undergo, on top of the routine nasopharyngeal swab and saliva sample tests, additional serum and rectal swab tests last week after a nine-year-old boy came down with the virus.

 Beijing’s municipal health authority confirmed on Wednesday that all close contacts of confirmed patients in Daxing, now flashing red as a “high-risk” area on the NHC’s map tracking nationwide infections, all had rectal swab tests.